Short-eared Owl (Asio flammeus)

 Status and Reasons for Concern: This species is on the national Watch List, indicating a high

 conservation need throughout its range.
-The Short-eared Owl is not adequately monitored by the
+Short-eared Owls are not adequately monitored by the

-Biological Objective: Increase the species' distribution and abundance, as measured by results
+Biological Objective: Increase the species' distribution and abundance, as based upon results of

 Selected References: Andrews and Righter 1992, Clark 1975, Holt and Leasure 1993, Kingery